Vidi0/scratch-io/docs/wharf/signature.md

 ## Magic bytes

-The first four bytes of a wharf signature are the magic bytes:
+The first four bytes of a wharf signature are the magic bytes, which are represented as `0x0FEF_5F01` in little-endian format.
-`0x0FEF_5F01` (in little endian)

 This is the patch magic bytes plus one.